CMeeg/next-azure/README.md

 #### Run the Azure initialisation script

-The initialisation script will create the necessary resources in Azure and Azure DevOps for two environments, `preview` and `prod` (production), but [this can be changed](#add-additional-target-environments).
+The initialisation script will create the necessary resources in Azure and Azure DevOps for two environments, `preview` and `prod` ([additional environments are supported](#add-additional-target-environments)).

 To use the initialisation script: